 Many people find it difficult to cope with the pressures of modern living but each one of us is different, and so each of us has a different threshold to anxiety and different reactions to the stress that it causes.

 Stress transforms the body and anxiety as a disorder creates the mental environment for stress to further impact on the body.

-However, do note that the figures above are much,much higher; as everyone has experienced anxiety at some point in their life and try their best at managing their stress levels themselves, as opposed to registering with a medical physician.
+Everyone has experienced anxiety at some point in their life and although the majority try their best at managing their stress levels themselves, the rising numbers of those seeking help from a medical physician is increasing exponentially.

 When life becomes too difficult, and everything seems too big to handle, you can feel exhausted and worn out.
 That is your body telling you that you need time out; to rest.
 Like many, you could be suffering from stress bought on by anxiety but for some the physical symptoms of stress can become debilitating and disabling.